Can I take my wrapped car through a car wash or use a pressure washer to clean it?

 Utilising the aftercare products specifically designed for your brand of vinyl (these can be purchased through us) will keep your vehicle looking new for years to come!
 However, like the normal factory paintwork on a vehicle, a vinyl wrap still needs washing on a regular basis to keep away all the potential pollutants, resulting in a longer-lasting and more vibrant vinyl wrap.

 For those wanting to take the look of their new vinyl wrap to the next level we also offer ceramic coating.
 This product forms a permanent adhesion to the vinyl giving it a superior shine and has a phenomenal hydrophobic effect that helps to keep your car cleaner for longer and makes washing the car a breeze.
-This product only needs to be applied once and does not wear off, making it a cost effective long term solution for protecting your car.

 How long will it take to install a vinyl wrap on my vehicle?